shapesmusic/Shapes-Basics-Draft/notes.md

     - Counting Stars, One Republic (4 notes)
     - New order
     - El Perdedor Enrique Iglesias (2 sections with a connecting section--really good)
+- And repeating patterns of bass notes creating sections, song structure.
+And perhaps the relationship of those patterns to establishing a key-level anchor (the "defining structures" and structure numbers are fields in the db bass notes table...)